 - There may be a forum or groups that you can connect to that will help promote your event.
 Sending event information to community groups can help with boosting attendee numbers, as well as get the word out about the event.

 - It may be helpful to focus on one social media platform rather than spreading yourself thinly over too many.
 Having an informative and thriving page on one platform can have more potential than a few pages across various sites.
 Think about the strategy behind your event and your audience and choose platforms that tie into that.
-Make sure that audience reach and engagement is evaluated following the event.
+Make sure that the audience reach and engagement is evaluated following the event.

 - Large-scale events could be accompanied by the use of an app.
 These can include the daily conference schedule, any papers contributed alongside of speakers and an interactive map of the building.
 Apps do come at a cost and will need to be sorted a few months prior for their development, but can really add to the event if applicable.